Sunday, October 13, 2024

 1. Prepare the Rice and Dal: Rinse the rice and moong dal thoroughly under cold water until the water runs clear.
 Drain well.

-2. Cooking the Huggi:
+2. Cooking the Huggi Recipe:

 • In a large, heavy-bottomed pot, combine the rinsed rice, moong dal, and 4 cups of water.